PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Colonel Meow is a Himalayan Persian cat best known for his unique fluffy coat and intense facial expressions.
+Colonel Meow was a Himalayan-Persian crossbreed cat best known for his unique fluffy coat and intense facial expressions.
 The cat rose to internet fame after being featured on the internet news site The Daily What in September 2012.
+Colonel Meow passed away in January 2014.

 Colonel Meow (born October 11th, 2011) was adopted in 2011 by Anne Marie Avey of Seattle, Washington, after he was rescued by a local Himalayan and Persian Society.
 On August 9th, 2012, Avey set up a Facebook fan page for the cat, posting pictures and videos of Colonel Meow.
 By September 17th, 2012, the page had 166 likes.